dynnamitt/haskell-tilegen/README.md

-# Tile generator for floors :p
+# Streaming tile generator for floors :p

-.. should the handyman want random (GNU)
+.. should the handyman want random (infinite) floors !

 It will generate a floor (rows and cells) of tiles that span either 1 or 2 cells.